-A suite of risk management reports support senior management and the Board in discharging their oversight and decisionmaking responsibilities.
-The risk reports include updates on risk appetite, risk profiles, stress and scenario testing, reverse stress testing, emerging and heightened risks, a report to the remuneration committee, and the Own Risk and Solvency Assessment (ORSA) report.
+A suite of reports from the risk management function support senior management and the Board in discharging their oversight and decision-making responsibilities throughout the year.
+The risk management function's reports include updates on risk appetite, risk profiles, stress and scenario testing and analysis, reverse stress testing, emerging and heightened risks, a report to the remuneration committee, and the Own Risk and Solvency Assessment (ORSA) report.

-The Board approved the risk appetite statements during the past year and received updates on monitoring against risk appetite throughout the year.
+The Board approves the risk appetite statements at least annually and receives updates on monitoring against risk appetite throughout the year.
+This includes an assessment of principal risks.

-The business operated a control environment which supported mitigating risks to stay within risk appetite.
-The risk management function reviewed and challenged the control environment through various risk management activities throughout the year.
-In addition, the risk management function worked with the capital model and exposure management teams, particularly in relation to validation of the internal model, preparing the ORSA, monitoring risk appetite and through the business planning process.
-These teams provided regular reports to the underwriting governance committee which the Chief Risk Officer chairs.
+The business operates a control environment which supports mitigating risks to stay within risk appetite.
+The risk management function reviews and challenges the control environment through various risk management activities throughout the year.
+In addition, the risk management function works with the capital model and exposure management teams, particularly in relation to validation of the internal model, preparing the ORSA, monitoring risk appetite and the business planning process.

-The risk management plan considers, among other inputs, the inherent and residual risk scores for each risk event.
+The risk management plan considers, among other inputs, the inherent and residual risk scores for the risks in the registers.
 The risk management function also includes results from internal audits into its risk assessment process.
 The internal audit function considers the risk management framework in its audit universe to derive a risk-based audit plan.